 Build Something Great With WP Engine

-Now that you’ve been oriented to Docker, you might be eager to jump in and start developing some new applications.
+Now that you’ve been oriented to Docker, you might be eager to jump in and start developing some new applications to set up a WordPress site.
 Keep in mind that one of the biggest benefits of Docker is that you’ll know your applications won’t run into quirky machine-specific errors.

-Here at WP Engine, we love sharing the best developer resources so you can create incredible digital experiences for your customers.
-Whether you’re in the development, staging, or production phase of your project, we have hosting plans and innovative digital solutions for you!
+At WP Engine, we love sharing the best developer resources so you can create incredible digital experiences for your customers.
+Whether you’re in the development, staging, or production phase of your project, we also have fully managed WordPress hosting and flexible hosting plans that can help!